nikki-t/LibCAT/README.md

 ### Sufficiency

-The first iteration of LibCAT aims to function and fulfill the use case through the implementation of mulitple design patterns.
+The first iteration of LibCAT aims to function and fulfill the use case through the implementation of multiple design patterns.
 The use of design patterns ensures the correctness of inter-package communication and behavior while fulfilling the primary requirements of resource creation and resource state behaviors.

 ### Modularity